Program Details:

 -

-We’ll be doing a moderate amount of walking, especially in the smaller cities of Verona and Padua, and there are stairs required at some of our hotels and other attractions, as well as on some forms of transport.
+We’ll be doing a moderate amount of walking, especially in Venice, whose streets are only navigable on foot (except for some very intrepid cyclists).
+Additionally, some of our hotels and other attractions, some forms of transport, and the entire city of Venice, more or less, require climbing the occasional staircase.
 That said, we’re not in a hurry, so we can take our time on the walks, and will arrange taxis or other forms of transport as necessary.

 -

 Not if you don’t want to!
-We think you’ll get the most out of the seminars if you read the plays/poems in advance of each session, but if you don’t have the time or inclination, you can certainly just listen and learn without doing the reading.
+We think you’ll get the most out of the seminars if you read the plays/poems in advance of each session, but if you don’t have the time or inclination, you can absolutely just listen and learn and skip the reading.

 -